Ranger Restart and Coronavirus FAQ - Student

 A temporary entrance is located on the D1 level of Wyllie Hall to the right of the glass wall.

-When can I start ordering my books and supplies for the fall semester?
+When can I start ordering my books and supplies for the Spring semester?

-SOLAR opened on July 20 for the Fall semester.
+SOLAR is open until Friday, April 2, for the Spring semester.
 All students may bill up to $750 to their student account (including shipping fees).
 To bill to your account, you need your student number which can be found in SOLAR in your DARS.

 Am I able to pick up my books in person?